jonathanhowells/sentimentCSV/README.md

 jonathan@theoutsideview.co.uk

-Adds a column to a csv with the sentiment of another column using the Stanford Core NLP Library.
+Adds a sentiment column to a csv using the Stanford Core NLP Library.

 This code is distributed under the GNU Public license.